...

 Companies and Estate Planning – Understanding Company Continuity After the Death of a Shareholder or Director

-How business structures outlive their members and what you need to know about succession planning Introduction A company’s status as a separate legal entity ensures its survival beyond the lifespan of its human members.
+https://www.youtube.com/watch?v=0hokRnVe3iI How business structures outlive their members and what you need to know about succession planning Introduction A company’s status as a separate legal entity ensures its survival beyond the lifespan of its human members.
 While the death of a shareholder, director, or officer triggers administrative changes, the company itself continues unaffected.
-However, careful planning is
+However, careful planning

 Companies and Estate Planning – Understanding Company Continuity After the Death of a Shareholder or Director Read More »